MMA Fighters

 Summary

 Royce Gracie will always be known as one of the most prominent names in the history of mixed martial arts.
-His influence not only helped to make the UFC more popular, but the Rio de Janeiro native made even casual fans pay attention.
-Royce is now the richest Gracie thanks to his long career and broad influence in mixed martial arts, and is forever enshrined as a UFC Hall of Famer.
+His influence not only helped make the UFC more popular but also drew even casual fans’ attention.
+Royce is now the richest Gracie, thanks to his long career and broad influence in mixed martial arts, and is forever enshrined in the UFC Hall of Fame.

 MMA Fighters